kvkv8/trAIn/README.md

 ## How To Use

 1. Open the project in Android Studio.
-2. Run the app on an emulator or your Pixel 7a.
+2. Connect your phone by usb, and run the app from Android Studio.
-3. Open `Settings`.
+3. Open `Settings` in the app.
-4. Add Strava client ID and client secret.
+4. Add Strava client ID and client secret, see Strava setup for further details.
-5. Tap `Authorize Strava`.
+6. Tap `Authorize Strava`.
-6. Tap `Sync Strava activities`.
+7. Tap `Sync Strava activities`.
-7. Add a Google AI API key.
+8. Add a Google AI API key, see Google AI Setup for further details.
-8. Tap `Load available models`.
+9. Tap `Load available models`.
-9. Select a model.
+10. Select a model.
 Gemma models are recommended if Gemini models are unavailable for your key.
-10. Tap `Test selected model`.
+11. Tap `Test selected model`.
-11. Open `Coach`.
+12. Open `Coach`.
-12. Enter race distance, target time, race date, and training days.
+13. Enter race distance, target time, race date, and training days.
-13. Generate the plan.
+14. Generate the plan.
-14. Open `Plan` to view the generated week-by-week workouts.
+15. Open `Plan` to view the generated week-by-week workouts.

 ## Strava Setup